Tipser/slate/source/includes/_tipser-sdk.md

 tipserSdk.addToCart(productId, addToCartOptions);
 ```

 <aside class="warning">Warning: for performance reasons, the number of characters in <code>posData</code> is limited to 4000.
-If a longer string is passed, it will be truncated.</aside>
+Longer strings will be truncated down to 4000 characters.</aside>

 ##Adding product to cart